Frequently Asked Questions

 6th - 8th grade - 8:00 a.m. - 3:00 p.m.

-Extended Day Care (EDC) will be available for all students starting at 7:00 a.m. free of charge and after school until 6:00 p.m. at an additional charge.
+Extended Day Care (EDC) is available for all students starting at 7:00 a.m. free of charge and after school until 6:00 p.m. at an additional charge.

 What specialist programs are offered?